Srinathreddy007/DLMini-Resnet/README.md

 ```bash
 #SBATCH --mail-user=netid@nyu.edu
 ```
-In the `.sbatch` file change the path to navigate to the folder:
+In the `.sbatch` file, change the path to navigate to the folder:
 ```bash
 cd /scratch/your_net_id/DLMini-Resnet
 ```